Choosing a Pneumatic Conveying System: Pressure or Vacuum

 First, the materials is charged into the pressure vessel through the rotary air lock.
 Once the pressure vessel is filled, the inlet and vent valves close and seal, and highpressure air is gradually introduced into the pressure vessel.
 The high-pressure air conveys the material to the receiver, where the air and the material are separated by a filter or other system.
 Valves and sensors control the air pressures and velocities.
 When the predetermined low pressure setting is reached at the end of the conveying cycle, the air supply is turned off and the residual air volume purges the pressure vessel and the conveying line.

-Pressure conveying systems are generally preferable when transporting heavier materials longer distances.
-Pressure conveying systems can be fairly costly, however, since they require special equipment, like a rotary valve to introduce material into the air stream at the inlet and extra components to remove the air at the discharge end through a vent system.
+Pressure pneumatic conveying systems are generally preferable when transporting heavier materials longer distances.
+Pressure pneumatic conveyors can be fairly costly, however, since they require special equipment, like a rotary valve to introduce material into the air stream at the inlet and extra components to remove the air at the discharge end through a vent system.

 The air flow created by the vacuum generator moves the material through the conveying piping and into the receiver.
 There, gravity causes the material to drop into the receiver hopper.
 Internal filters separate the material from the air to remove any dust and protect the vacuum generator.
 Delivery of the material from the receiver to its final destination (e.g., process vessels or a packaging line) may be accomplished using a number of methods dependent on application suitability, including a dumpgate simple slide valves, pneumatically operated dump gates, or air lock rotary valves.